Food industry palletizing cobot with vision system works in tight quarters.

 Norwegian meat producer Nortura needed to optimize palletizing, but with limited floor space and a tight budget.
 A UR10 robot with a ceiling-mounted vision system provided a cost-effective and high-performance palletizing system in one-fifth of the space typically required.
+This is why Nortura now has three UR10 robots and a better work environment with no unnecessary heavy lifting.
 If no pallet is present, the floor space is available for other processes.

 Typical palletizing robots require a large fixed cell with safety caging that takes up extensive floor space.
 Nortura wanted to be able to palletize continuously without stopping the production line, but needed the flexibility of using the space for other processes if there were no pallets in place.